 What is a Gyroplane?

 Instead, the engine keeps the gyroplane moving forward, without losing altitude.
-In the event of an engine out, a gyroplane will simply start to lose altitude and can land with almost zero roll – meaning it can touch down gently and then safely come to a stop.
+In the event of an engine out, the gyroplane will simply start to lose altitude and can land with almost zero roll – meaning it can touch down gently and then safely come to a stop.
 It needs a relatively small space (300 to 600 feet) to break ground on takeoff, and can land in a patch of land as small as a tennis court.

-A roll upset (aircraft suddenly banking or rolling to one side without a commanded pilot input) in a gyroplane, due to thermals or shear, is very rare whereas it is very commonplace in airplanes and other winged aircraft.
-This allows you to fly the gyroplane in some conditions where many heavier airplanes are uncomfortable to fly.
+A roll upset (aircraft suddenly banking or rolling to one side without a commanded pilot input) in a gyroplane, due to thermals or shear, is very rare.
+However, it is common in airplanes and other winged aircraft.
+Due to this, you can fly the gyroplane in some conditions where many heavier airplanes are uncomfortable to fly.

-Stowing & Hauling
+Gyroplane Stowing & Hauling

-A gyroplane is a compact aircraft that can easily be stowed in a relatively small space, in a hangar or garage.
+Gyroplanes are compact aircraft that can easily be stowed in a relatively small space, in a hangar or garage.
 Gyroplanes take up much less space than any aircraft with wings, and can be easily transported in a trailer.